 Ann LaFrance, who co-chairs the Global Data Practice, commented: “For clients across all sectors, data commercialization and privacy compliance are increasingly critical issues, together with cybersecurity preparedness and response.
 Alan is a highly respected practitioner in the field and I am delighted to welcome him aboard as deputy leader of the practice group.
 Alan has decades of experience guiding clients on how to manage data collection, monetization and protection programs in line with applicable law and sound business judgment.
-He will play an important role, along with Elliot Golding in Washington DC, in charting the future direction of our Data Practice.”
+He will play an important role in charting the future direction of our Data Practice.”

 “California is the epicenter of data privacy legislation in the US, so Alan’s addition to our LA office and our international Data Practice fits very well with our local-to-global client service strategy,” added Fred Nance, US Global Managing Partner.